rob-walters/aws-ec2-cloudfront-secure-webserver/README.md

 - How CloudFront provides HTTPS without owning a domain
 - How to configure Security Groups correctly
 - How to automate backups for resilience
-- How to build a real-world cloud architecture